 Sim Sim Water Village

 This is a fishing village with stilt houses and a few local restaurants.
-It’s a laid-back place to people-watch and talk to locals.
-You can walk along a long jetty at the Sea Garden area lined with beautiful flowers — a peaceful little escape with sea views.
+It’s a laid‑back place to wander around, people‑watch, and chat with locals.
+You can walk along the long jetty in the Sea Garden area, lined with flowers and overlooking the water — a peaceful little escape with sea views.

 Heritage Tour